fruether/MyProject/folder/README.md

 * **relevance** metadata for indicating the importance of a file.

-## How the 101Worker and language come together
+## How the 101worker and language come together

 In that short chapter we want to discuss how the 101worker and the 101language fit together in the complete system.
 The modules with the „101“ ending are somewhat related to the 101language.
 It is important to understand how they act together to get a overall understanding.

-First of all all the rules, which are stored in the 101repo, are aggregated and summarized in one large file called „rules.json“ If you want to check that file out have a look to: http://data.101companies.org/dumps/rules.json .
+First of all all the rules, which are stored in the 101repo, are aggregated and summarized in one large file called ['rules.json'](http://data.101companies.org/dumps/rules.json).
 This job is performed by the rule101 module.
 After that module ran successfully the first basic rules are executed by the matches101 module.
 This module aims to execute all the rules, that neither have a predicate nor a fragment as part of the constraint.
 The result is stored in files with the ending „.matches.json“ .
-They can be found in a specific folder in the 101web/resources location (http://data.101companies.org/resources/).
+They can be found in a specific folder in the [101web/resources location](http://data.101companies.org/resources/).
 Once that is done we start to execute different modules to analyze the files.
 The way of the execution, however, depends on the metadata that are known about the file.
-The metrics101 module uses the GeSHi coded retrieved before to extract token sequences (https://github.com/101companies/101worker/wiki/Module%20metrics101meta)
+[The metrics101 module uses the GeSHi coded retrieved before to extract token sequences](https://github.com/101companies/101worker/wiki/Module%20metrics101meta)

 Another part in processing the language is that we want to validate the found metadata especially the language.
 Therefore the rules identify by the suffix of a file not just a language but also a specific validator.
 That validator is used to make sure that the assumed language is right.
 The specific validators can be found in the /validator location, are references over the validator metadata key and are finally executed in the validate101 module.